-Our department is proud of the number of Student Officers who have moved on to positions with law enforcement agencies throughout the country, including the Federal Bureau of Investigation, Drug Enforcement Agency, State Police agencies, county and local departments.
+Our department is proud of the number of Student Officers who have moved on to positions with law enforcement agencies throughout the country, including the Federal Bureau of Investigation, Drug Enforcement Agency, and also state, county and local departments.

 Student Officer Uniforms

 Student Officers are provided a Blue shirt, radio, and a blue jacket that identifies the officers to the community as Student Officers.
 Student Officers are required to wear Black pants, Black boots (polished) and must provide their own flashlights.